Fictional brand: Purposes

-For fictional media to use a trademarked product, the author may need an agreement with the trademark's owner.
+Using a trademarked product in fictional media can result in allegations of trademark dilution.
+Trademark dilution can occur when a brand is portrayed in a way that tarnishes or confuses the image of the brand, even when there is no competing product.
+For example, Pussycat Cinema was blocked from showing the pornographic film Debbie Does Dallas, as the lead actress Bambi Woods performed sexual acts in an outfit similar to those worn by the Dallas Cowboys cheerleaders.
+Judge Ellsworth Van Graafeiland commented, "it is hard to believe that anyone who had seen defendants’ sexually depraved film could ever thereafter disassociate it from plaintiff’s cheerleaders."

 Many movies and television shows opt to use prominent but nonexistent brands.
 Some are tied to specific fictional universes, like the Big Kahuna Burger fast food restaurants in Quentin Tarantino's films, but many appear in unrelated properties.
-For example, the fictional cigarette Morleys were created to avoid paying royalties to Marlboro when actors are filmed smoking.
-They first appeared in Alfred Hitchcock's Psycho, and have since been used in many films and shows including The Twilight Zone, Naked City, The Dick Van Dyke Show, Friends, Perry Mason, Curb Your Enthusiasm The X-Files, and Mission: Impossible.
+For example, the fictional cigarette brand Morley was created when tobacco advertising was widespread in film and television, before the Public Health Cigarette Smoking Act and Tobacco Master Settlement Agreement banned cigarette advertising in television, radio, and film.
+Films that did not receive sponsorship from a cigarette brand might use a fictional brand like Morley.
+They first appeared in Alfred Hitchcock's Psycho, and have since been used in many films and shows including The Twilight Zone, Naked City, The Dick Van Dyke Show, Friends, Perry Mason, Curb Your Enthusiasm, The X-Files, and Mission: Impossible.

 Fictional brands offer more realism than unbranded objects because they have packaging, logos, and aesthetic designs similar to real-world products.
 The most well-known fictional brands, like Wonka Bars, have brand recognition comparable to actual products.
 The demand for Duff Beer was so high that multiple breweries sold "Duff" beers until legally blocked by Fox Broadcasting Company.
-Fox partnered with Breweries to sell Duff beer in markets that did not have strong protection for fictional products, starting in Chile and later expanding into other parts of South America and Europe.
+Fox partnered with breweries to sell Duff beer in markets that did not have strong protection for fictional products, starting in Chile and later expanding into other parts of South America and Europe.